 Think of RV parking at Walmart locations as a quick overnight stop while you pick up some groceries and leave early the next morning.

 Boondocking at Walmart for a quick overnight stop is really worth trying, especially for full-time RVers who are looking to cut some costs on travel days.

 We’ve camped at many Walmarts during our travels over the last 3 years.
-In particular, I remember stopping overnight at a Walmart on our way to Glacier National Park.
+In particular, I remember stopping overnight at Walmart parking lots on our way to Glacier National Park.